 “Hide one’s brilliance, bide one’s time” seems the most fitting aphorism for China’s global strategy, said Daniel Wagner, CEO of Country Risk Solutions.
-During an hour-long webinar on October 22, 2013 organized by the Global Association of Risk Professionals, Wagner guided the audience through China’s evolving geopolitical position generally, and vis-à-vis US, Asia, and Africa.
+During an hour-long webinar on October 22, 2013 organized by the Global Association of Risk Professionals, Wagner guided the audience through China’s evolving geopolitical position generally, as well as its relationships with US, Asia, and Africa.

 China is in the ascendant mode, said Wagner, citing the increasing use of the yuan as a reserve currency, as well as its rising military power.
 Regaining global dominance would be “like picking up where they left off,” he said, reminding the audience that China was a world power many centuries ago, from the 11th century until it was displaced by the Industrial Revolution.

 China desires stability to ensure continued economic growth.
 It wants to pursue its political interests are “in a non-confrontational style,” said Wagner.
 Typically China abstains from getting involved in international issues such as the UN Security Council debate on Syria because it does not want to interfere with domestic affairs of other countries, and expects the same non-interference from other countries.

 Of great interest to the audience was a map Wagner showed, based on the 1927 Atlas of the Century of National Humiliation in Modern China.
 (See slide 7 in his GARP presentation.)
 Territorial disputes, and in some cases, outright loss of territories, have rankled the national spirit.
 (Shown here is the Wiki map of disputed territories and autonomous regions.)